Skip to Content Top

 Reasons Domestic Violence Cases May Be Dismissed

-The prosecutor will dismiss cases not the victim.
-Since the victim does not press the charges, they do not get to drop the charges.
-Prosecutors will drop cases if they feel as if they do not have enough evidence to prove that they can prove that domestic violence was committed.
-The prosecutor can still continue the charge even if the victim wants the charges dropped.
-The prosecutor will drop the charges if evidence such as video, eyewitness testimony, social media, etc. All of the evidence will create a total picture and if the prosecutor believes that it will not persuade a jury, they will drop the charges.
+The prosecutor will dismiss cases, not the victim.
+Since the victim does not press the charges, they do not get to drop them.
+Prosecutors will dismiss cases if they feel as if they do not have enough evidence to prove that domestic violence was committed.
+The prosecutor can still continue the charge even if the victim wants it dropped.
+The prosecutor will dismiss charges if evidence such as video, eyewitness testimony, or social media does not support the case.
+All of the evidence will create a total picture and if the prosecutor believes it will not persuade a jury, they will drop the charges.

 Successfully challenging domestic violence charges requires a keen understanding of the evidence evaluation process used by prosecutors.
 By diligently gathering exculpatory evidence, such as alibis or contradictory eyewitness statements, you can potentially strengthen your defense and increase the likelihood of case dismissal.